adap/flower/examples/quickstart_tensorflow/README.md

 ./run-client.sh
 ```

 You will see that Keras is starting a federated training.
-Have a look to the [Flower Quickstarter documentation](https://flower.dev/docs/quickstart_tensorflow.html) for a detailed explanation of the code.
+Have a look to the [Flower Quickstarter documentation](https://flower.dev/docs/quickstart_tensorflow.html) for a detailed explanation.